1. Home>

 Alejar in the Indicative Imperfect

 The Indicative Imperfect of alejar is used to describe regular and repeated actions that happened in the past and descriptions of things you used to do.
-For example, "alejaba", meaning "I used to move".
+For example, "alejaba", meaning "I used to move away".

 In Spanish, the Indicative Imperfect is known as "El Pretérito Imperfecto".